Parent Resources: Pediatric Crown FAQ

 Pediatric dental crown takeaways

 Pediatric dental crowns are often used to restore front and back baby teeth.
 They are a safe and long-lasting option for children of all ages.
-Since 1987, Cheng Crowns has pioneered many innovations in pediatric crowns.
-Their crowns are designed and engineered for durability and easy placement, so your child spends less time in the dentist’s chair, has outstanding flexural strength, and has excellent aesthetics.
+Since 1987, dental crown manufacturer Cheng Crowns has pioneered many innovations in pediatric crowns.
+Their crowns are designed and engineered for durability and easy placement, so your child spends less time in the dentist’s chair, with a new smile that has outstanding flexural strength and excellent aesthetics.
 If your child’s dentist recommends a pediatric crown, you can trust Cheng Crowns.

 To learn more about restorative options for your child, read our article on different types of pediatric crowns.